oils-for-unix/oils/doc/regex-manual.md

 ## Intro

-Oil has a new regex syntax, which appears between the `/ /` delimiters.
+Oil has a new syntax for patterns, which appears between the `/ /` delimiters:

     if (mystr ~ /d+ '.' d+/) {
       echo 'mystr looks like a number N.M'
     }

-It's different than POSIX or Perl syntax, but it's intended to be familiar.

-It's called an "Eggex" because it's a similar to the regexes you already know, but different.

-Why?
+These patterns are intended to be familiar, but they differ from POSIX or Perl expressions in important ways.
+So we call them "eggexes" rather than "regexes"!

+Why invent a new language?

 - Eggexes let you name **subpatterns** and compose them, which makes them more readable and testable.